microsoft/acceleratoRs/CreditRiskPrediction/Code/README.md

 # Use of template

-The codes for analytics, embedded with step-by-step instructions, are written in R markdown, and can be run interactively within the code chunks of the markdown file.
+The code for the analysis, embedded with step-by-step instructions, are written in R markdown, and can be run interactively within the code chunks of the markdown file.

 Makefile in the folder can be used to produce report in various formats based upon the R markdown script.
-Suported output formats include
+Supported output formats include

-* R - pure R codes,
+* R - pure R code,
 * md - markdown,
 * html - html,
 * pdf - pdf,